Mat Kilau: Presumed death

-According to a report from acting Resident of Pahang, D.H Wise, Mat Kilau was dead in 1895.
+According to a report from acting Resident of Pahang, D. H. Wise, Mat Kilau was dead in 1895.
 The report however did not mention the location of his burial.
-William Linehan, in his book 'History of Pahang' written in 1936, probably used Wise's report as his reference, mentioned that Mat Kilau and Tok Gajah died and buried in Terengganu.
+William Linehan, in his book History of Pahang written in 1936, probably used Wise's report as his reference, mentioned that Mat Kilau and Tok Gajah died and buried in Terengganu.
 It remains unknown where Linehan obtained this information from, most probably it was his assumption that Mat Kilau had died fighting the British expedition while in exile in Terengganu.
 Although it turns out that this assumption was true for Tok Gajah who was buried in Pasir Nering, Ulu Terengganu, the exact location of Mat Kilau's burial remains unknown.

-In an article by Singapore Free Press dated 22 October 1895, Mat Kilau was reported severely wounded in a fighting and was brought to Kota Bharu where he died from loss of blood.
+In an article by the Singapore Free Press dated 22 October 1895, Mat Kilau was reported severely wounded in a fight and was brought to Kota Bharu where he died from blood loss.
 Based on the investigation, the fighting was thought to have occurred at Lebir River in the hinterland of Kelantan.
 The report from Free Press was based on the account of the Siamese commissioner to Kelantan who personally saw the body of Mat Kilau, but the whereabout of his burial remains unknown.